 #3: Choose understated, elegant styles to elevate the look.
 Simple, neutral pieces often look more “luxe” than their actual price tag would suggest.
 A neutral palette also ensures you will not have to worry about your color choices going out of style, helping you avoid costly interior décor updates down the road.

+Sometimes less really is more.
+A crowded space with busy design choices will have the opposite of the intended effect, cheapening the feel of your space.
+Plus, buying fewer pieces will have a positive impact on your pocketbook.
 While you want your rental to be beautiful and appealing, you’re not decorating Versailles.
 Sticking to standard furniture items and a tasteful amount of artwork is the best way to stay within your budget when furnishing your rental.
-Sometimes less really is more.
-A crowded space with busy design choices will have the opposite of the intended effect, cheapening the feel of your space.

 Online auctions, thrift stores, Kijiji, Facebook marketplace – when it comes to finding second-hand furniture, the world truly is your oyster.
 The trick here is to have an eye for high quality, timeless, beautiful pieces – you’re looking for hidden gems, not garage sale fodder.
 Second-hand stores can be a treasure trove of vintage furniture, offering unique pieces you cannot get anywhere else.
 Ideally, you’re looking for furniture that is perfect, but spending the time and money to upcycle a worthy piece by having it professionally refurbished may be worthwhile for the right item.